jokoul/project-45-Fulele-Blog/README.md

 ## Description

-This is a blog website made with Vue.js and firebase.
+This is a blog talking about medicinal plant made with Vue.js and firebase.
 In this project, I used the composition API

 ## Stack